Paris Wallace Fountains in France

 Wallace Fountain along Avenue des Champs Elysees

-And standing at a height of approximately 2.7 metres the water comes from the centre of the dome and falls down into a basin protected by a grille and originally there were also drinking cups attached to the fountains, but these were eventually removed in 1952 for hygiene reasons.
+And standing at a height of approximately 2.7 metres the water comes from the centre of the dome and falls down into a basin protected by a grille and originally these Paris Wallace Fountains in France also had drinking cups attached to the fountains, but these were eventually removed in 1952 for hygiene reasons.

-There are actually over sixty of these fountains dotted all over the city in virtually every Arrondissement such as the Square Chautemps in the 3rd arrondissement, the Place Maubert in the 5th, the Place Saint-Sulpice and another at a quay in the 6th by the Pont Neuf, which is the oldest bridge in Paris.
+There are actually over sixty of these Paris Wallace Fountains dotted all over the city in virtually every Arrondissement such as the Square Chautemps in the 3rd arrondissement, the Place Maubert in the 5th, the Place Saint-Sulpice and another at a quay in the 6th by the Pont Neuf, which is the oldest bridge in Paris.

 Then you can find one by the Avenue des Champs Elysees, another at the Place de Budapest in the 9th arrondissement and at the Place Jacques Bonsergent in the 10th.
 There is one at the Place Denfert-Rochereau in the 14th, at Place Henri Rollet in the 15th, another at the Place des Abbesses in the 18th arrondissement and one at the Place Edith Piaf in the 20th.

-So as you can tell, there are many dotted around and some of them are even very brightly coloured, which makes them stand out even more, and some look more ornate than others, but these are one of the types of monuments in Paris that you can discover.
+Yet as you can tell from the above, there are many Paris Wallace Fountains in France dotted around and some of them are even very brightly coloured, which makes them stand out even more, and some look more ornate than others, but these are now just one of the many types of water fountains and historical Paris monuments that you can discover around this remarkable city.